The Pacific War Online Encyclopedia

 a prepackaged version of the B ration providing a day's ration for ten

-The C ration was for use under combat conditions where field kitchens were unavailable and was a precooked ration consisting mostly of breads and meats.
+The C ration was for use under combat conditions where field kitchens were unavailable.
+It was a precooked ration consisting mostly of breads and meats.
 A day's ration consisted of three cans each of bread and meat dishes and an accessory pack.
 An attempt was made to introduce variety into the ration: The bread component could be biscuits, prepared cereal, candy, or other carbohydrate sources together with instant coffee and a beverage powder that supplied Vitamin C. The meat component could be meat and vegetable stew, meat and spaghetti, pork and beans, or other meat combinations providing protein and fat.
 Because of the requirement for mass production, most of the meat component early in the war was meat and vegetable hash, which proved highly unpopular.
 The beverage powder was so acidic (to help preserve its vitamin content) that it was discarded by many men.
 The accessory pack included sundries such as cigarettes and matches, toilet paper, water purification tablets, and chewing gum.
 The C ration provided 3700 calories per day, barely adequate for young men engaged in strenuous physical activity, and it was not intended to be used for more than 21 days.

 The original C rations were bulky and heavy, and lighter, more